Coming Soon 👀 At the beginning of April, you’ll be

 Photograph of Tucker Carlson interviewing Putin: Treason!

-posse1 Premium Member 11 months ago
+posse1 Premium Member about 1 year ago

 Nice job Lynne Johnston.